...

 Ⓒ photo-ac.com

 We also want to note that sterilization surgery was performed on the cats on Ainoshima in 2021.
 The island has been advertised as a cat’s paradise globally.
-But there are way too many cats on the island than the carers can care for.
+But there are way too many cats on the island for the carers to care for.
 This has resulted in some cats being malnourished and/or sick.
 Thus, the hard decision was made by Ainoshima’s residents.

 Ⓒ photo-ac.com